Tax Credits Pages

 Taxes

-A tax credit reduces your actual taxes; it decreases tax payments or increases a tax refund.
+This page focuses on federal tax credits, but many states offer tax credits and deductions as well.
+A tax credit reduces your actual taxes; it decreases your payments or increases your tax refund.
 In comparison, tax deductions reduce your taxable income.
-Tax credits help you keep bigger slices of an apple; the more tax credits you claim, the more of your hard-earned money you get to keep, reduce taxes owed, or increase your tax refund.
-What do tax credits do for you?
+IRS and state credits help you keep bigger slices of an apple; the more credits you claim, the more of your hard-earned money you get to keep by reducing your taxes owed or increasing your refund.

 The best way to save money on taxes is to reduce your tax liability by claiming tax credits and deductions.
 Credits are payments towards the taxes you owe and, in some cases, can generate a tax refund if your tax liability is reduced to zero.
 There are two types of tax credits: refundable and nonrefundable - learn what the difference is.